tekknolagi/tekknolagi.github.com/_posts/2025-11-30-seeing-like-a-jit.md

 ```

 We, as VM implementors, have additional context: most people use `+` to mean
-integer addition or string concatenation.
-So if we inline some very fast checks
+integer addition or string concatenation[^measure].
+So if we inline some very
-into the method send handler, we can execute integer addition and string
+fast checks into the method send handler, we can execute integer addition and
-concatenation much faster.
+string concatenation much faster.

+[^measure]: Citation needed, but people are on average not very creative.
+To
+    determine if this is the case for your programming system, you must measure
+    and get some statistics for the applications you care about.

 ```c
 VALUE handle_send(Symbol name, int argc) {